 The bone resorption markers in urine are breakdown products of type I collagen and include pyridinium crosslinks known as pyridinoline and deoxypyridinoline.
 They reflect bone remodeling but not the status of bone mineral density.

 Bone biopsy is not often utilized for assessment of bone density.
 This test has limited availability, and is most often performed as a research technique for analysis of treatment regimens for bone diseases.
 Bone biopsy involves double tetracycline labelling to determine appositional bone growth.
 Doses of tetracycline are given weeks apart, and the bone biopsy is embedded in a plastic compound, sliced thinly, and examined under fluorescent light, where the lines of tetracycline (which autofluoresce) will appear and appositional growth assessed.
 Osteomalacia, for example, has diminished appositional growth.
 (Malluche et al, 2007)

 Consequences of Osteoporosis

-Osteoporotic bone is histologically normal in its composition--there is just less bone.
-This results in weakened bones that are more prone to fractures with trauma, even minor trauma.
+Osteoporotic bone is normal in its composition of hydroxyapatite crystal on an osteoid matrix--there is just less bone.
+Less bone results in weakened bones that are more prone to fractures with trauma, even minor trauma.
 The areas most affected are:

 Hip fractures that occur, even with minor falls, can be disabling and confine an elderly person to a wheelchair.
 It is also possible to surgically put in a prosthetic hip joint.
 Wrist fractures are common with falls forward with arms extended to break the fall, but the wrist bones break too.
 Vertebral fractures are of the compressed variety and may be more subtle.
 Vertebral fractures may result in back pain.
 Another consequence is shortening or kyphosis (bending over) of the spine.
 This can lead to the appearance of a "hunched over" appearance that, if severe enough, can even compromise respiratory function because the thorax is reduced in size.